Skip to main content

 These are the main concepts that you will handle in cashflow:

-• Ending balance (month-end liquid): this is equal to the cash at the end of the previous month plus the net difference of the month itself.
-In other words, the final balance of February will be the final balance of January plus the net difference of February.
-In other words, the net difference is added to the initial balance to determine the ending balance for that month.
+• Ending balance: is equal to the opening balance plus the net difference of the month itself.
+For example, the ending balance of February will be the ending balance of January plus the net difference of February.
+Or, in other words, we add the net difference to the opening balance to determine the closing balance for that month..

 Cashflow data source and projection

-The cashflow in Holded is fed by various sources of information, making it a comprehensive tool for understanding your company's financial health and planning your future with precision.
+The Cashflow in Holded is fed by various sources of information, making it a comprehensive tool for understanding your company's financial health and planning your future with precision.

 Target projection and forecasting